fhendric/Gibbosus/DMRT/README.md

 ### 1.1 Selection and translation of *dmrt* isoseq transcripts

 For *dmrt* genes where Iso-Seq transcripts were available (scaffold_11 and scaffold_39), unique clustered isoform transcripts (`./isoseq/OV210_03.flnc.clustered.hq.fasta`) mapping to the *dmrt* genes were manually selected in JBrowse.
-Multiple isoforms were identified at the *dmrt* cluster at scaffold_11 and the *dmrt_G* cluster at scaffold_39.
-Alignment of the isoforms in MEGA revealed that the *dmrt_G* isoform corresponds to isoform 2 at the dmrt (scaffold_11) cluster.
+Multiple isoforms were identified at the *dmrt* cluster at scaffold_11 and the hunch-specific *dmrt* cluster at scaffold_39.
-Isoforms were manually curated in MEGA and stored in `./DMRT/transcripts/transcripts_isoseq`:
+Selected IsoSeq transcripts are stored in `./DMRT/transcripts/transcripts_isoseq`:

 - `dmrt_isoseq_full.fasta` (original isoseq full length *dmrt* transcripts, including UTR)
 - `dmrt_isoseq_coding.fasta` (coding sequence of *dmrt* transcripts)
 - `dmrt_isoseq_coding.aa` (translated coding sequence of *dmrt* transcripts)

-Visual inspection in MEGA showed that the coding sequences of isoform2 at scaffold_11 and scaffolds_39 aligned perfectly.

 ### 1.2 Selection and translation of *dmrt* stringtie transcripts